MicroHealthLLC/Tueri/README.md

 **Important Notes**:

-- LLM Guard is designed for easy integration and deployment in production environments.
+- Tueri is designed for easy integration and deployment in production environments.
 While it's ready to use out-of-the-box, please be informed that we're constantly improving and updating the repository.
 - Base functionality requires a limited number of libraries.
 As you explore more advanced features, necessary libraries will be automatically installed.